Ho-Ro/nanoSTK_V1/README.md

 ## Using Arduino Nano as AVR ISP with STK500 v1 protocol

-This project enables the use of an Arduino Nano board with minor modifications (nanoSTK) as the fastest in-system programmer (ISP) for classic AVR devices such as ATtiny and ATmega together with a programming software, e.g. [AVRDUDE](https://github.com/avrdudes/avrdude/).
+This project enables the use of an Arduino Nano board with minor modifications (nanoSTK) as the [fastest](README.md#programming-speed) DIY in-system programmer (ISP) for classic AVR devices such as ATtiny and ATmega together with a programming software, e.g. [AVRDUDE](https://github.com/avrdudes/avrdude/).

 The program is based on: